kngude24/Latin102/composition2.md

 5. Your last sentence should express that it is reported (or said) that Hercules rose to immortality, but Deianira killed herself on account of this deed.

 - Dicitur Herculem ad immortalitatem ortum esse.
-Deianira se interfecit ad❌ factum.
+Deianira se interfecit ob❌ factum.

 OUTLINE